 AI is popping up in pretty much every tool we use for work, and project management software is definitely no exception.
 Atlassian's Jira, a true heavyweight in the field, has rolled out its own AI features, promising to make just about everything a bit smoother.

-So, let's get real.
-This guide is an honest, practical look at what Jira AI can actually do for you right now, where it falls short, and how more specialized tools can fill in the gaps to give you a genuinely powerful setup for support and project management.
+This guide is a practical look at what Jira AI can do for you in 2026, how to make the most of its features, and how complementary specialized tools can help you build an even more powerful setup for support and project management.

 What is Jira AI?

 First, let's clear something up.
-"Jira AI" isn't a single product you can go out and buy.
-It’s more of an umbrella term for all the AI-powered features that Atlassian has woven into its platform.
-These features mainly operate under two names: "Atlassian Intelligence" and "Rovo."
+"Jira AI" is an umbrella term for the suite of AI-powered features that Atlassian has intelligently woven into its platform.
+These features primarily operate under two names: "Atlassian Intelligence" and "Rovo."

 Here’s a simple way to think about them: